lammps/lammps/doc/src/read_data.rst

 lineflag = 1.
 The number of lines should be specified in the header section via the "lines" keyword.

 The 2 end points are the end points of the line segment.
+They should be values close to the center point of the line segment specified in the Atoms section of the data file, even if individual end points are outside the simulation box.

 The ordering of the 2 points should be such that using a right-hand rule to cross the line segment with a unit vector in the +z direction, gives an "outward" normal vector perpendicular to the line segment.
 I.e. normal = (c2-c1) x (0,0,1).
 This orientation may be important
 for defining some interactions.

-If the data file defines a general triclinic box, then the quaternion for each ellipsoid should be specified for its orientation relative to the standard x,y,z coordinate axes.
-When the system is converted to a restricted triclinic box, the ellipsoid quaternions will be altered appropriately.
+If the data file defines a general triclinic box, then the x1,y1 and x2,y2 values for each line segment should be specified for its orientation relative to the standard x,y,z coordinate axes.
+When the system is converted to a restricted triclinic box, the x1,y1,x2,y2 values will be altered to reflect the new orientation of the line segment.

-If the data file defines a general triclinic box, the (x1,y1) and (x2,y2) values should be within (or near) its parallelogram area, i.e. near the x,y coordinates of the line segment as defined in the Atoms section.
-See the :doc:`Howto triclinic <Howto_triclininc>` doc page for more details.

 The *Lines* section must appear after the *Atoms* section.